ReubenDo/jSTABL/README.md

 ## Usage
 Using jSTABL is straightforward in any terminal on your linux system.
 The following examples show how to perform: 1. joint brain tissues and glioma segmentation; 2. joint brain tissues and white matter lesion segmentation.

 The framework has been trained on preprocessed data, i.e. on skull-stripped and coregistered scans.
+Additionnally, the data has been cropped to avoid performing inference on patchs containing only zeros.

 If the data is not already preprocessed, an external library [MRIPreprocessor](https://github.com/ReubenDo/MRIPreprocessor) can be directly employed in the framework to perform this preprocessing.
 Note that other options could be considered such as the [BraTS Toolkit](https://github.com/neuronflow/BraTS-Toolkit).

 ### 1. Gliomas

-- If the T1, T1c, T2 and FLAIR scans are already preprocessed (skull-stripped and coregistered):
+- If the T1, T1c, T2 and FLAIR scans are already preprocessed (skull-stripped, coregistered and cropped):

 ```
 (jstablenv):~$jstabl_glioma  -t1 subj_T1.nii.gz -t1c subj_T1c.nii.gz  \